maib-ecomm/maib-payment-gateway-for-woocommerce/README.md

 In order to make real payments you must make at least one successful transaction in the test environment and complete the necessary steps to activate the Production Project.

+## Steps to activate the Production Project
+1. Profil Activation in maibmerchants
+2. E-commerce contract

 ## Functional
 1. **Two types of payments** (depending on your Project settings):